Development:Mario Kart 64

 Garage

 The parking garage track mentioned in the interview also has remnants left over.
-While no model was among the asset leak, there were several textures for stuff like level markers.
+While no model was among the asset leak, several textures were found.

 Within the kimura archive, several early renditions of courses have been found, some of them having more differences compared to the final versions than others.